MrFlacko/whenn.cc/README.md

 Create a link with a country, city, date, and time.

 When someone opens it, **whenn.cc** shows the original time, their local time, and the countdown.
 It uses the IP address of the person accessing the website to estimate their timezone.
 From what I've seen it's quite accurate.
-However if you're using a VPN connection you can manually set the time.
+However if you're using a VPN connection you can manually set the timezone.

 ---